Sulagna-Dutta-Roy/Webeginner-projects/Tribute-Page/readme.md

 made this using html,css and bootstrap it is a tribute page to Elon musk the richest and smartest person in the globe.
 I made this because this guy has inspired a lot in terms of skills, management and other stuff.
+Also this web page is responsive and has multiple components

 you can find the screenshot of website here -